LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ]
 ```

 We can also query deals status for specific content id.
-Deals will be made automatically but it might take a while to seal a deal.
+Deals will be made automatically with miners but it might take a while to seal a deal.
 https://docs.estuary.tech/api-content-status-id

 ```